-The Certified Retail Real Estate Professional (CRRP) is our new, comprehensive certification for traditional as well as emerging fields within the Marketplaces Industry.
+The Certified Retail Real Estate Professional (CRRP) is our comprehensive certification for traditional as well as emerging fields within the Marketplaces Industry.

 As the Marketplaces Industry continues to grow and transform, professionals are expected to have industry insight that reaches beyond their job descriptions.
 They must develop a broader body of knowledge and perspective to be successful.

 The Certified Retail Real Estate Professional (CRRP) certification is the result of a collaborative effort by industry experts across various disciplines with the purpose of creating a holistic approach to integrating industry specialties.
 The inclusive, broad nature of the CRRP certification demonstrates that professionals, both new and seasoned, have achieved a well-rounded competency of the industry.